Hybrid Appraisal: A New Valuation Model That Can Impact Your Home Value

 Hybrid?
 Like the car?

-Unlike a traditional appraisal, where the appraiser completes both the field inspection and market data analysis, an appraiser following the hybrid process uses the third-party’s observations in the final valuation.
+Unlike a traditional appraisal, where the appraiser completes both the field inspection and market data analysis, an appraiser following the hybrid process uses the third party’s observations in the final valuation.
 By outsourcing the fieldwork, appraisers can focus on analyzing the local market and comparable sales instead of juggling homeowner appointments and driving to assigned homes.

 What’s a hybrid appraisal?

+While used primarily for loan servicing and default scenarios, Sharma says she’s seen a rise in lender use of hybrid appraisals for refinance loans, less so for purchases.
 One factor driving the new format: a shortage of licensed appraisers.
 With fewer available appraisers, the faster hybrid reports could help mitigate long turnaround times caused by fewer available appraisers.

-Fannie Mae first began working on its own hybrid appraisal form in 2018, a sign of the hybrid appraisal’s growing acceptance in the mortgage industry.
-When the 2020 pandemic hit, government restrictions such as stay-at-home orders forced the real estate industry to rely more heavily on technology.
+When the 2020 pandemic hit, government restrictions, such as stay-at-home orders, forced the real estate industry to rely more heavily on technology.
 The emerging hybrid appraisal became a more widely adopted alternative as lenders adjusted to rapidly changing market conditions.

 The hybrid appraisal process